 But competition is good news for buyers, as that means there are plenty of finance deals out there on new Volkswagens to encourage you to snap up a Golf, Tiguan or electric ID model.
-Volkswagen usually offers generous deposit contributions on its Solutions PCP products right across the range, so from Polo to ID.Buzz there's a discount waiting for you.
+Volkswagen usually offers generous deposit contributions on PCP right across the range, so from Polo to ID.Buzz there's a discount waiting for you.

 Depending on the model, VW also offers varying contributions based on how far up the trim level range you go, so it's always worth seeing if your deal on a car in entry-level Life trim could be bettered by one on a R-Line or Black Edition model.